jadhaddad01/offlineJavaDataBase/README.md

 # Offline Java DataBase
-This project is allows for the local secure storage of people's personal information, protected by a password and encryption to the data.
+This project allows for the local secure storage of people's personal information, protected by a password and encryption to the data.

 #### Table of Contents
 - [Description](#desc)